nerc-project/nerc-docs/docs/openstack/advanced-openstack-topics/data-transfer/data-transfer-from-to-vm.md

 - Change Authentication Options

 Before saving, click the "Advanced" button.
-In the Advanced Site Settings, under SSH >> Authentication settings check “Allow agent forwarding” and select Private key file with `.ppk` extension from the file picker.
+In the "Advanced Site Settings", under "SSH >> Authentication" settings, check "Allow agent forwarding" and select the private key file with `.ppk` extension from the file picker.

 ![Advanced Site Settings for SSH Authentication](images/winscp-ssh-auth.png)